making a difference . . . one person, one family at a time.

 - Phoenix Safe House increases capacity from 11 to 18 beds.

-- Official Grand Opening ceremonies for Musasa House.
+- Official Grand Opening ceremonies for Musasa House are held.

 - Phoenix Safe House increases capacity from 18 to 24 beds.